-- Only a small percentage of older Americans, 6.8 percent, receive income from Social Security, a defined benefit pension, and a defined contribution plan (the three-legged stool). - A plurality of older Americans, 40.2 percent, only receive income from Social Security in retirement. - Roughly equal numbers of older Americans receive income from defined benefit pensions as from defined contribution plans.
-This is likely to change in the future as fewer private sector workers have access to defined benefit pensions now than in the past.
+- Only a small percentage of older Americans, 6.8 percent, receive income from Social Security, a defined benefit pension, and a defined contribution plan (the three-legged stool). - A plurality of older Americans, 40.2 percent, only receive retirement income from Social Security and do not receive income from defined benefit or defined contribution plans.

-- Defined benefit pensions have a much greater povertyreducing effect than defined contribution plans.
+- Roughly equal numbers of older Americans receive income from defined benefit pensions as from defined contribution plans.
+This is likely to change in the future as fewer private sector workers have access to defined benefit pensions now than in the past. - Defined benefit pensions have a much greater povertyreducing effect than defined contribution plans.
 This may be partly due to the fact that recipients of defined contribution income tend to have much higher net worths than the recipients of defined benefit income. - Unmarried older men and unmarried older women receive retirement income from similar combinations of sources, but the older men consistently have higher incomes than the older women.
 Both unmarried men and women have lower retirement incomes than married older men and women. - Race and educational attainment both have very strong roles to play in determining retirement outcomes.
 Whites have consistently higher retirement incomes than blacks or Hispanics, and those with a college degree have significantly higher retirement incomes than those with only a high school education.
 Race and educational attainment also intersect in meaningful ways. - Expanding Social Security benefits would be a potent poverty-reducing tool for policymakers to implement to fight elder poverty.